a-ariff/canvas-instant-mcp/README.md

-# Canvas MCP Smithery Proxy
+# Canvas Instant MCP

-This is a proxy server that forwards MCP requests to the main Canvas MCP server deployed on Cloudflare Workers.
-This repo exists specifically for Smithery integration, as Smithery's Git deployment model requires a Node.js TypeScript server.
+Ready-to-use Canvas MCP server for Smithery.
+This proxy forwards requests to a production Cloudflare Workers backend, giving you instant Canvas LMS integration without any deployment hassle.

 ## Architecture